|Hometown:||Sioux Falls, S.D.|

 Gerry is the veteran leader of a secondary that will return three starters in 2016.
 He is a prototypical safety with an excellent blend of coverage skills and ability to support the run.
 Gerry has ranked in the top 10 in the Big Ten in interceptions the past two seasons, including leading the league in interceptions in conference games as a sophomore.

-Gerry enters his senior season with nine career interceptions to rank just outside of the top 10 on the NU career chart.
-He is five interceptions away from the school record of 14.
-Gerry also has 199 career tackles, which ranks 33rd in school history and fifth among NU defensive backs.
-He is 55 tackles from cracking the top-10 list on the NU career tackle chart.
+Gerry entered his senior season with nine career interceptions to rank just outside of the top 10 on the NU career chart.
+He is now three interceptions away from the school record of 14.
+Gerry also had 199 career tackles entering the year, and through the Oregon game has 2015 career tackles.

 Gerry started every game and led the Huskers with 79 tackles, including 49 solo stops, with at least six tackles eight times.
 He led the team with four interceptions, returning the picks 90 yards.
 Gerry tied for the team lead with seven pass breakups.